-Over a career spanning more than 20 years, she has collaborated on projects for live performance, museums, hospitals, film, new media, print and online publishing, in cities in Australia, Europe, the UK, North America, and SE Asia.
+Over a career spanning more than 20 years, she has collaborated on projects for new media, print and online publishing, live performance, museums, hospitals, and film in cities in Australia, Europe, the UK, North America, and SE Asia.

-I have assumed leadership positions curating programs for arts organisations, public talks, development opportunities for artists, residency programs, and developing organisational strategy.
-I work closely with independent artists in particular, supporting critical discourse around practice.
-I was acting director of choreographic research centre Critical Path (2012-2013; 2015); producer of interdisciplinary festival ReelDance (2007-2009); and am currently chair of artist-run organisation Readymade Works.
-I am a peer on the register of the Australia Council.
+Justine has also worked in leadership positions within the arts, curating programs for arts organisations, public talks, development opportunities for artists, residency programs, and developing organisational strategy and national and international partnerships.
+She works closely with independent artists in particular, supporting critical discourse around practice.
+She was acting director of choreographic research centre Critical Path (2012-2013; 2015); producer of interdisciplinary festival ReelDance (2007-2009); and is currently chair of artist-run organisation Readymade Works.
+She is a peer on the register of the Australia Council.